benmor20/benmor20.github.io/index.md

 ![Profile Picture](assets/PortfolioPic.png)

-I am a Computing major at Olin College with a specialty in writing software to enable robots to make decisions.
+I am a Computing major at Olin College of Engineering with a specialty in writing software to enable robots to make decisions.

 ## I get the complicated problems